 (1) Any backflow prevention device required herein shall be of a model and size approved by the City of Grand Junction.
-The term "Approved Backflow PreventionDevice" shall mean a device that has been manufactured in full conformance with the standards established by the Colorado Department of Health Cross-Connection Manual and by the City of Grand Junction.
-Final approval shall be evidence by a "Certificate of Approval" issued by an approved testing laboratory certifying full compliance with Colorado Department of Health standards and Foundation for Cross-Connection Control and Hydraulic Research specifications.
-The customer shall have 45 days to respond to the City's request for information on the "Cross Connection Survey Form" (Exhibit "A") and one (1) year from date of notification by the City to come into compliance if a backflow device is required.
+The term "Approved Backflow Prevention Device" shall mean a device that has been manufactured in full conformance with the standards established by the Colorado Department of Health Cross-Connection Manual and by the City of Grand Junction.
+The customer shall have 45 days to respond to the City's request for information on the "Cross-Connection Questionnaire" (Exhibit "A") and one (1) year from date of notification by the City to come into compliance if a backflow device is required.